 What are Some Good Exercises to Lose Thigh Fat?

-Some other good exercises to lose thigh fat are those that work the entire leg (as mentioned above) and also provide cardio.
-Examples include working out on a spinning cycle, a stationary bicycle, a Stairmaster, or an elliptical machine.
+Some other good exercises to lose thigh fat are those that work the entire leg and also provide cardio.
+You can achieve this through brisk walking, jogging, running, or using any of the cardio equipment referenced above.

 Leg Exercises for People with Bad Knees and Hips